Frequently Asked Questions

 Star Endorpher: the term for individual group & challenge participants.
 Is another way for groups to incentivize/reward at the individual level as well as group/challenge/conference/division/team levels.
 DE buckets exercises into 7 easy categories: top overall, cardio indoor, cardio outdoor, sports, strength training, walking & other.
 Star Endorphers are also tracked at the team level as well.

-Endorphin Points: points assigned to exercise, wellness and nutrition.
+Endorphin Points: points assigned to exercise, wellness, nutrition, and steps.
 Exercise Endorphin Points are designed to account for perceived intensity of any exercise activity.
-This points system is loosely based on the “METs” (Metabolic Equivalent Table) system, is specific to each type of exercise, and is based on the length of time and intensity in which the exercise was performed.
+The points system is loosely based on the “METs” (Metabolic Equivalent Table) system, is specific to each type of exercise, and is based on the length of time and intensity in which the exercise was performed.
 One’s exercise intensity entry automatically defaults to moderate unless specifically increased or decreased by the user for each entered activity by the endorpher based on the perceived intensity of your exercise that day.
 Our system essentially eliminates the variable of weight when calculating one’s calories-burned.
 For example, walking for 60 minutes at a moderate intensity will yield 41 points, while 60 minutes of moderate biking will yield 98 points for every endorpher regardless of his/her weight.

 User Account & Dashboard

 1) When logged in, navigate to “Profile” and click “Change Your Password”

 2) Click “Forgot Your Password?” from the log-in page.
 An email will be sent with instructions.

 3) Request a password reset email to be sent by your group administrator (if you belong to a Daily Endorphin group).

 Groups & Challenges